Credit Suisse Chiefs Say Sorry To Angry Shareholders - UrduPoint

 Credit Suisse chairman Axel Lehmann said Tuesday he was "truly sorry" that the beleaguered bank could not be saved as he faced angry and tearful shareholders whose money has gone up in smoke

-Credit Suisse's chiefs fronted up at the bank's annual general meeting, 16 days after its hastily-arranged takeover by larger rival UBS -- a mega-merger of Switzerland's two biggest banks in which the shareholders of both banks had no say.
+Credit Suisse's chiefs fronted up at the bank's annual general meeting, 16 days after its hastily arranged takeover by larger rival UBS -- a mega-merger of Switzerland's two biggest banks in which the shareholders of both institutions had no say.

 The 167-year-old bank's final AGM was the first chance Credit Suisse shareholders had to voice their frustrations, and some were in tears as they counted the cost of the bank's implosion.